hyagli/non-blocking-kafka-retries/readme.md

 ### Guides

 * Start the docker kafka container.
 It is a single container kafka which is using [kafka-kraft](https://registry.hub.docker.com/r/bashj79/kafka-kraft).
+* Run the application.
 * The messages are stored in an in-memory H2 database.
 * The messages are polled from the backend automatically.
+* You can play with the retry settings by changing the `@RetryableTopic` arguments.

 ### Additional Links